 Central Bucks’ three high schools offer rigorous academic programming complimented by strong technology integration that is tailored to the individual needs of our students.
 With a focus on helping students identify and prepare for their own unique post-secondary path, we take care to educate the whole child – nurturing their social and emotional well-being in addition to serving their academic needs through a wide variety of curricular offerings, including advanced placement classes.
 These three schools are also state of the art learning environments, standing as examples of this community’s commitment to education by providing the resources our students need to compete on a global stage.

-The third largest school district in Pennsylvania, Central Bucks has about 18,400 students in 15 elementary schools, five middle schools and three high schools.
-An award-winning staff development program and careful planning for growth have resulted in a very consistent and stable district, even with such a large enrollment.
-Based on the official Pennsylvania Value-Added Assessment System, Central Bucks ranks #1 among all Bucks County districts and #15 out of the state's 500 districts.
+An award-winning staff development program and careful planning for growth have resulted in a quality school district that provides a world-class education that is in keeping with the community’s resources.
+Central Bucks students regularly perform well above state averages on all standardized tests when compared to peers locally, and at the state level.
 More than 90 percent of our students further their education at two- and four-year colleges, and Central Bucks has a graduation rate of more than 99 percent.